JLab_logo_text_white1.jpg

 Becquerel (Bq)

-The International System (SI) unit for activity of radioactive material.
-One becquerel is that quantity of radioactive material in which one atom is transformed per second or undergoes one disintegration per second.
+The Standard International (SI) unit of radioactivity.
+One becquerel is the quantity of radioactive material in which one atom is transformed per second or undergoes one disintegration per second.

 beryllium article

-Defined by the 10 CFR part 850 Chronic Beryllium Disease Prevention Program; Final Rule December 8, 1999: A manufactured item that is formed to a specific shape or design during manufacture, that has end-use functions that depend in whole or in part on its shape or design during end use, and that does not release beryllium or otherwise result in exposure to airborne concentrations of beryllium under normal conditions of use.
+Defined by 10 CFR 850 Chronic Beryllium Disease Prevention Program; Final Rule December 8, 1999: An item that is formed to a specific shape or design during manufacture, has end-use functions that depend (entirely or in part) on its shape or design during end use, and does not release beryllium or otherwise result in exposure to airborne concentrations of beryllium under normal conditions of use.

 The determination of the kinds, quantities, or concentrations, and, in some cases, locations of radioactive material in the human body, whether by direct measurement or by analysis and evaluation of radioactive materials excreted or removed from the human body.